Get a free, no obligation personal loan quote with rates as low as 9.99%

 Are down payments mandatory for car loans in Canada?

 Typically, making a down payment is optional when financing a car.
-That said, putting at least 10% – 20% down can significantly reduce the final cost of your vehicle, as well as the length of your debt.
+That said, putting at least 10% to 20% down can significantly reduce the final cost of your vehicle, as well as the length of your debt.
 Additionally, a large down payment can help you qualify for more appealing loan conditions and interest rates.

 Will a car loan affect my credit?